 West Coast America Road Trip: California, Highway 101

-- Next, the coast highway will take you to Big Sur a mountainous area, national park, and one of the most famed places on a 2 week road trip across America.
+• Next, the coast highway will take you to Big Sur, a mountainous area, national park, and one of the most famed places on a 2-week American road trip.
 Slightly below is San Simeon, where you can view migrating elephant seals.

-A California Highway 1 USA road trip, west coast, offers a huge variety of experiences.
+A California Highway 1 USA road trip on the West coast, offers a huge variety of experiences.
 There really is a little something for everyone along this route.
-If you like Pacific coast scenes, this is the best US road trip for you.
+If you enjoy the Pacific Coast, this is one of the scenic drives you can’t miss on your USA road trip.

 READ NEXT: ULTIMATE WEST COAST ROAD TRIP ITINERARY